apache/pulsar/site2/docs/getting-started-concepts-and-architecture.md

 With message retention, shown at the top, a <span style="color: #89b557;">retention policy</span> applied to all topics in a namespace dicates that some messages are durably stored in Pulsar even though they've already been acknowledged.
 Acknowledged messages that are not covered by the retention policy are <span style="color: #bb3b3e;">deleted</span>.
 Without a retention policy, *all* of the <span style="color: #19967d;">acknowledged messages</span> would be deleted.

 With message expiry, shown at the bottom, some messages are <span style="color: #bb3b3e;">deleted</span>, even though they <span style="color: #337db6;">haven't been acknowledged</span>, because they've expired according to the <span style="color: #e39441;">TTL applied to the namespace</span> (for example because a TTL of 5 minutes has been applied and the messages haven't been acknowledged but are 10 minutes old).

-## Pulsar Functions

-For an in-depth look at Pulsar Functions, see the [Pulsar Functions overview](functions-overview.md).

 ## Replication